 Best time to consume vegetables

 Once picked, raw vegetables begin to lose nutrients, therefore, purchase the amount of food you can use in a few days.
 Try to buy what is local and in season to obtain the most nutrients.

 The most relevant aspect of eating vegetables

-The whole point of eating vegetables is to make them the biggest portion in each meal and to enjoy them with different kinds of spices, herbs, oils, vinegars, some drops of lemon juice, and homemade sauces.
+The whole point of eating vegetables is to make them the biggest portion of each meal and to enjoy them with different kinds of spices, herbs, oils, kinds of vinegar, some drops of lemon juice, and homemade sauces.